rafakadletz/rafakadletz/README.md

 - 👋 Hi, I’m @rafakadletz
 - 👀 I’m interested in javascript devolopment
-- 🌱 I’m currently working on a javascript project, wich is a Open Government Data portal.
+- 🌱 I’m currently working on a javascript project, which is a Open Government Data portal.

 <!---